ernsheong/joncloudgeek.com/content/blog/what-is-anthos-by-google-cloud/index.md

 Anthos is really a **branding name for a collection of software components** rather than a piece of software by itself.
 Collectively, the components work together to achieve the above.
 Let's take a look at the components that make up Anthos (according to their [documentation](https://cloud.google.com/anthos/docs/components)):

-1. **GKE On-Prem**<br>
+* **GKE On-Prem**.
 "GKE On-Prem is hybrid cloud software that brings Google Kubernetes Engine (GKE) to on-premises data centers.
 With GKE On-Prem, you can create, manage, and upgrade Kubernetes clusters in your on-prem environment and connect them to Google Cloud Platform Console." (https://cloud.google.com/gke-on-prem/docs/overview)

-1. **GKE**<br>
+* **GKE**.
 GKE is Google Cloud's managed Kubernetes offering.
 Given that Kubernetes originated from Google, GKE is arguably the best managed offering for Kubernetes out there.

-1. **Migrate for Anthos**<br>
+* **Migrate for Anthos**.
 "A tool to containerize existing applications to run on GKE."
 Basically a fancy name for scripts that help you generate Kubernetes yaml configs for your existing VMs.

-1. **Multi-cluster management overview**<br> A lacklustre name to represent a collection of tools to connect between your GKE On-Prem with other clusters on the Google Cloud Platform.
+* **Multi-cluster management overview**.
+A lacklustre name to represent a collection of tools to connect between your GKE On-Prem with other clusters on the Google Cloud Platform.

-1. **Anthos Config Management**<br> The one configuration to rule over Kubernetes clusters both on-premises and in the cloud.
+* **Anthos Config Management**.
+The one configuration to rule over Kubernetes clusters both on-premises and in the cloud.

-1. **Istio**<br>"Istio is an open platform to connect, secure, control, and monitor microservices." (https://cloud.google.com/istio/docs/)
+* **Istio**.
+"Istio is an open platform to connect, secure, control, and monitor microservices." (https://cloud.google.com/istio/docs/)

-1. **Stackdriver**<br>Google Cloud's managed logging and monitoring solution.
+* **Stackdriver**.
+Google Cloud's managed logging and monitoring solution.

-1. **Cloud Run**<br>Deploy serverless containers.
+* **Cloud Run**.
+Deploy serverless containers.
 In the context of Anthos, you can deploy your serverless containers to GKE On-Prem or in the cloud.

-1. **Kubernetes apps on GCP Marketplace**<br>You can even install Kubernetes containers found in GCP Marketplace to your GKE On-Prem.
+* **Kubernetes apps on GCP Marketplace**.
+You can even install Kubernetes containers found in GCP Marketplace to your GKE On-Prem.

-1. **Traffic Director**<br>GCP's fully-managed traffic control plane for service meshes.
+* **Traffic Director**.
+GCP's fully-managed traffic control plane for service meshes.
 This gives you an idea of what it does: "Traffic Director allows you to easily deploy global load balancing across clusters and VM instances in multiple regions and offload health checking from the sidecar proxies" (https://cloud.google.com/traffic-director/docs/traffic-director-concepts)

 ## Technicals